cmdmeta-labs/.github/profile/README.md

-welcome to cmdmeta, We build all types of projects, and are going to be opensources a few here in the near future.
+Welcome to cmdmeta.
+We build all types of projects and are going to open source a few here in the near future.